Ssenseii/spotify-yt-dlp-downloader/readme.md

     Extract the ZIP and locate YourLibrary.json.

-    Use or convert this JSON file as the basis for your data/tracks.json to run Potty.
+    Use or convert this JSON file as the basis for your data/tracks.json to run HARMONI.

 ### Option 2: Exportify (Recommended Alternative)